 Cots, high chairs and stairgates are not provided in either cottage but can be provided if they are requested in advance of your stay with us.
 Minnie's Cottage is not suitable for toddlers or young children.

 What time can I get into the cottage and what time do I have to leave?

-You can take over your cottage usually from 4pm on the first day of your holiday and need to leave it by 10am on the last day of your holiday, unless you have made specific arrangements to vary these times.
-The arrival time is detailed in the directions to your holiday cottage which is sent when you have made the final payment for the holiday.
-Please try not to arrive early or leave late, which can cause difficulties on busy changeover days because the owners only have this short period of time on changeover days to prepare clean the property for the next customer and undertake any maintenance needed.
+You can take over your cottage from 4pm on the first day of your holiday and need to leave it by 10am on the last day of your holiday.
+Please try not to arrive early or leave late, which can cause difficulties on changeover days because we only have this short period of time on changeover days to prepare and clean the property for the next customer and undertake any maintenance needed.